JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Neloth.md

 >>
 >> A completed Wardstone, until destroyed or otherwise removed, **becomes a permanent feature of its location.** A quality wards can last anywhere from 6 months to multiple years.

+» Earthworks (Self || Earth)
+> Neloth's ability to bend soil, rock, and cement to his will.
+This is tied to his physical ability: to move the earth he must move his body.
+He can manipulate earth consistently within 3m of himself.
+Any increase in distance beyond this will increase the required effort exponentially.
+While using Earthworks Neloth cannot concentrate on other spells.
+>
+> While he can suspend earth in the air this can, very quickly, become quite taxing on his body and his mana reserves.
+Re-shaped earth may be affected by the wards and spell formula at Neloth's disposal.
+> It should also be noted Neloth's proficiency with this ability can be described as "below average"; even C rank Earth magi may be able to wrest away control of his Earthworks.

+» Formula Expertise (Self || N/E)
+> Neloth's experience with spell formula is not to be trifled with.
+Though they take time to deploy these magic formula allow him to shape the battle to his whim.
+On the other hand, these formula can be easy to disrupt; safeguards and redundancies may be deployed, but take vastly more time.
+>
+> - Creation of Storage seals
+> Allows Neloth to store items, even arcane ones, inside storage scrolls or singular tags.
+The weight of these items while sealed is ignored, but only things up to a certain mass may be stored.
+The largest singular thing Neloth can seal is 80lb.
+The only things which cannot be sealed are items including other spell formula.
+>
+> - Explosive tags
+> Allows Neloth to create paper bombs.
+The strength limit of these is still untested, but magic demand increases.
+Complexity and size, and thus the time required to create, increase in exponential steps.
+Paper bombs become easier to sense the larger they are.
+May be detonated remotely up to a range of 20m, or created with a timed fuse.

 **» Dance with the Devil** (Offense || **Underworld**)
 > This spell occupies two slots.